schizoprada/formalities/ABSTRACT.md

 ### PROPOSED ARCHITECTURE

-The solution to probabilistic reasoning deficiencies requires a multi-layered approach that extends beyond mere prompt engineering or statistical filtering.
+The solution to probabilistic reasoning deficiencies requires a multi-layered approach, that extends beyond mere prompt engineering or statistical filtering.
 We propose a framework that operates at multiple levels of abstraction, mirroring the hierarchical nature of human cognitive processes:

 1. Base Layer: Formal Logic Processing
 - A pure computational layer where propositions can be reduced to their logical essentials